rdegges/rdegges-blog/articles/2009/my-git.md

 A few days back I ordered a copy of [Scott Chacon][]'s book: [Pro Git][], which I am really enjoying reading.
-Scott is an excellent writer, and really does justice to Git.
+Scott is an excellent writer, and really does justice to [Git][].
 I was reflecting on his enthusiasm, and thinking about my own.
 Here are my thoughts on Git, and my experience with it over the years.

 I started using Git around 2 years ago when I saw a screencast discussing it online.
 What initially drew me to Git was that it was created by [Linus][] (who